shayangd/shayan-engine-repo/mango.md

 ## Introduction

 Mangoes are tropical stone fruits renowned for their sweet, aromatic flavor and smooth, creamy texture.
-Originating from South Asia over 4,000 years ago, mangoes are now cultivated in tropical and subtropical regions worldwide.
+Originating from South Asia over 4,000 years ago, mangoes are now cultivated in more than 100 countries across tropical and subtropical regions worldwide, with global production exceeding 50 million metric tons annually.
 Often called the "king of fruits," mangoes belong to the Anacardiaceae family and are one of the most consumed fruits globally.

 ## Nutritional Benefits